Camping Tips: Planning, Preparation, and Prevention

-Gotta Go, Gotta Go! - Another basic need is toileting.
+Another basic need is toileting.
 Many campgrounds will provide facilities that include both restrooms and showers.
 Other basic sites may lack such amenities and backcountry campers will either bring their own or use nature.
 Portable lightweight toilets with a bag for waste are inexpensive and chemical type portable toilets are also available.
 Hardcore campers may prefer to use human’s oldest facilities and to use a running waterway for cleansing.
 Temporary showers that use rainwater are another option.

-Packing - Camping luggage or sturdy backpacks are another necessity, the style and weight depending on the type of camping trip.
+Camping luggage or sturdy backpacks are another necessity, the style and weight depending on the type of camping trip.

-What to Wear - Clothing is another area where planning is necessary.
+Clothing is another area where planning is necessary.
 Plan for the least amount of garments necessary and pack light.
 A good pair of sturdy hiking boots or shoes is a must, especially for those heading deep into the woodlands or deep into the hinterlands.
 A broad brimmed hat to block out sunrays is another essential.

-Keep the Pests Away! - Since ticks have become an issue almost everywhere and can be carriers of several serious diseases including Lyme disease, it is very important to use a quality insect repellent to guard against ticks, mosquitoes, and other insects.
+Since ticks have become an issue almost everywhere and can be carriers of several serious diseases including Lyme disease, it is very important to use a quality insect repellent to guard against ticks, mosquitoes, and other insects.
 DEET is a vital ingredient in any insect repellent and provides the best possible protection against insect pests.
 Campers should also watch for poison ivy and other plants that may cause a rash.

-First Aid Kit - A good first aid kit is another must for campers and if trekking into snake country, a snakebite kit is another essential item.
+A good first aid kit is another must for campers and if trekking into snake country, a snakebite kit is another essential item.
 So is the ability to identify venomous snakes.
 Rattlesnakes, copperheads, water moccasins, and coral snakes are all native to various parts of North America.
 Snakebites can range from fatal to causing serious health issues.
 The best treatment for snakebite is prevention so campers should learn to watch where they step and how to be cautious in areas prone to snake populations.